Fees, Budget & Finances

 To learn more about your coverage, how to make a claim, and other details about your plan, please visit the link below.

-As a full-time undergraduate student, you’re covered by UTSU’s extended health insurance plan.
-The Plan provides coverage for many services not covered by provincial health care.
+As a full-time undergraduate student, you’re covered by UTSU’s Health & Dental plan.
+The plan provides full or partial coverage for many services not covered by provincial health care.
 International students are covered by the UTSU Health Plan and the University Health Insurance Plan (UHIP).
-The Plan includes such things as medical and paramedical care; vision care; prescription drugs; and travel insurance.
+The Plan includes such things as medical and paramedical care; preventative and emergency dental care; vision care; prescription drugs; and travel insurance.
 With proof of insurance, you can opt-out of the health plan, and the fee will be refunded.

 The following fees are essential to services the UTSU provides, but are refundable based on how and when they were created.
 If you wish to opt-out of any of these fees, you may also do so between September 1st to 30th and January 1st to 31st of each year by using the form provided below.